The Kitchen (1961 film)

 The Kitchen is a 1961 British drama film directed by James Hill and starring Carl Möhner, Mary Yeomans, Brian Phelan, Tom Bell, Eric Pohlmann and James Bolam.
-The film follows the dozen staff in a restaurant's kitchen during the course of one busy morning.
-The script is based on the 1957 stage play of the same name by Arnold Wesker.
-The film was produced by Sidney Cole for Act Films Ltd.
+The script was by Sidney Cole and Arnold Wesker, based on the 1957 stage play of the same name by Wesker.
+It was produced by Cole for Act Films Ltd. The film follows the dozen staff in a restaurant's kitchen during the course of one busy morning.

-It features a musical interlude when all the staff dance to a song: "What's Cookin'" by Adam Faith.
+It features a musical interlude when all the staff dance to the song "What's Cookin'" by Adam Faith.

+Plot

-There is no particular plot and it simply looks at the various relationships between different staff members.
+There is no traditional plot.
+The film looks at the various relationships between different staff members, a large part having immigrated from Continental Europe.
 The kitchen staff is almost exclusively male and the waiting staff is exclusively female.
 The presence of one new member of staff allows each person to be introduced in turn.
 The owner wanders around checking things.
-The story looks at the bickering between staff, petty thievery, and rather excessive drinking of more than one staff member.
+The story looks at the workplace stress, unhealthy environment, bickering between staff, petty thievery, and rather excessive drinking of more than one staff member.